Publisher: Candlewick Press, 2014

 - Check-out the Story-Hour Kit from Candlewick.
 Contains discussion questions, drawing exercise, and a connect the dots page.
 Pages 4,9, and 10.

 - Checkout this list of great kids books about dogs from Pragmatic Mom.

 Why I Like This Book:

-I received my copy of this book from the publisher as part of the TLC Book Tour.
+Disclosure: I received my copy of this book from the publisher Candlewick Press.
 This review nevertheless reflects my own and honest opinion about the book.
-To see other tour stops, click on the TLC icon.